google-deepmind/open_spiel/docs/developer_guide.md

     `LeducPoker::SetPrivateCards`).
 3. That's it for the core game logic.
 To expose these methods to Python, add them to the Python module (via pybind11).
-Some games already have game-specific functionality, so if a files named `games_leduc_poker.h` and `games_leduc_poker.cc` exist within `python/pybind11`, add to them (skip to Step 5).
+Some games already have game-specific functionality, so if files named `games_leduc_poker.h` and `games_leduc_poker.cc` exist within `python/pybind11`, add to them (skip to Step 5).
 4. If the games-specific files do not exist for your game of interest, then: